trychlos/pwix-i18n/README.md

 #### `pwixI18n.language( [language] )`

-As a getter, returns the configured language, making sure it is not null, defaulting to 'en-US'.
+As a getter, returns the configured language, making sure it is not null, defaulting to hardcoded default language.

 A reactive data source.